 supervised at site (stand bys).

-Any other reporting information reasonably requested by the Technical Regulator relating to pipeline performance, compliance and safety.The Licensee must report to ICRC on the matters outlined in clause 3.1 of this schedule by 1 October every year.
+Any other reporting information reasonably requested by the Technical Regulator relating to pipeline performance, compliance and safety.

 Notification of specific events

-Notwithstanding the Licensee’s annual reporting requirements, the Licensee must notify the following events to the Chief Executive as soon as possible:
+Notwithstanding the Licensee’s annual reporting requirements, the Licensee must notify the following events to the Technical Regulator as soon as possible:

 any serious injury, fatality, significant property damage, or major equipment failure that has resulted from gas leaks or damage to pipeline infrastructure; and

-when the gas specification exceed the maximum specification or falls below the minimum limits.
+when the gas specification exceeds the maximum specification or falls below the minimum limits.

-The following event is to be notified to the Chief Executive prior to commencement:
+The following event is to be notified to the Technical Regulator prior to commencement:

 augmentation or major maintenance of the transmission pipeline or the meter station; and